KittenHero/QtPoolGame/ReadMe.md

 ## Base Code

 - How well designed was the code for extensions

+The base code was well designed with abstract classes appropriately placed where extension was most likely to happen (on the ball, table and factory classes)

 - what particular elements aided or hindered extensibility
 - How well documented was the code with respect
 - Was the coding well done